o3de/o3de.org/content/docs/user-guide/features/platforms/linux/test-windows-client-linux-server-connection.md

    sys_game_folder=MultiplayerSample
    ```
 **Note**
  You might see `^M` characters at the end of every line in the `bootstrap.cfg` file\.
 This indicates that the file uses Windows\-style line endings rather than Linux\-style ones\.
-This doesn't affect the ability of the Lumberyard dedicated server from loading the bootstrap file correctly, and you don't need to worry about preserving the line ending type when you edit the file\.
+This doesn't affect the ability of the O3DE dedicated server from loading the bootstrap file correctly, and you don't need to worry about preserving the line ending type when you edit the file\.

 1. Start the server\.